-Prue Pye’s paintings contain a quiet presence reflected in earth colours and are the main body of her work.
+Prue Pye’s life paintings contain a quiet presence reflected in earth colours and are the main body of her work.
 Abstracted landscapes described in sweeps and blocks of colour are also a favoured subject.

 “My wanting to paint is a wanting to explore the ordinary and extraordinary of humanness.
 Drawing or painting in ways that communicate or speak of recognition and familiarity.”